 I closed the door, and set off again down the hall in what I believed to be the opposite direction from that I had taken the last time I left the man’s office.

-I went up and down stairways, down innumerable corridors, and even through several more great rooms.
+I went down innumerable corridors, up and down stairways, through several more great rooms.
 I found many locked doors and a few doors which opened onto other halls and rooms, but no bathrooms.
 No kitchens, either.
 And needless to say I didn’t see anyone else.

 I really wanted just to go outside and pee behind a bush, but I couldn’t find an outside door.